Print

 Description

-This Make Ahead Stuffing recipe is a classic mix of homemade bread cubes & aromatic veggies.
-Loads of fresh herbs take its flavor completely over the top, while mixing some eggs into the mix creates an almost custardy texture.
+This Make Ahead Stuffing recipe is a classic mix of homemade bread cubes and aromatic veggies.
+Loads of fresh herbs take its flavor completely over the top, while eggs create an almost custardy texture.

-The result is a classic Thanksgiving stuffing with amazing herbaceous flavor & creamy-yet-crisp texture that everyone at your Thanksgiving, Friendsgiving, or holiday dinner table will love.
-It’s perfect alongside roast turkey, mashed potatoes, & any other Thanksgiving side dishes – just don’t forget the gravy!
+The result is a classic Thanksgiving stuffing with incredible herbaceous flavor and a creamy-yet-crisp texture that everyone at your Thanksgiving, Friendsgiving, or holiday table will love.
+It’s perfect alongside roast turkey, mashed potatoes, and any other Thanksgiving sides – just don’t forget the gravy!

-Be sure to check out the blog post, above, for plenty more tips & tricks, & if you love the idea of a make-ahead Thanksgiving, be sure to check out our complete Make-Ahead Thanksgiving guide. ♡ Happy holidays!
+And if you love the idea of a make-ahead Thanksgiving, be sure to check out my complete Make-Ahead Thanksgiving guide. ♡ Happy holidays!

 Ingredients